Unique Considerations

 Special Equipment

-- Steam Cleaner: Utilizes high-temperature steam to disinfect surfaces without the need for harsh chemicals, ideal for sanitizing bathrooms and kitchens.
+- Steam Cleaner: A versatile tool that uses high-temperature steam to sanitize surfaces without the need for harsh chemicals, suitable for kitchens and bathrooms.

 Expert Tips